espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 .. note::

-    .. only:: not esp32h4
+    .. only:: SOC_CLK_RC_FAST_SUPPORT_CALIBRATION

-        1. On {IDF_TARGET_NAME}, if RTCxM_CLK is chosen as the LEDC clock source, an internal calibration will be performed to get the exact frequency of the clock.
+        1. On {IDF_TARGET_NAME}, if RC_FAST_CLK is chosen as the LEDC clock source, an internal calibration will be performed to get the exact frequency of the clock.
 This ensures the accuracy of output PWM signal frequency.

-    .. only:: esp32h4
+    .. only:: not SOC_CLK_RC_FAST_SUPPORT_CALIBRATION

-        1. On {IDF_TARGET_NAME}, if RTC8M_CLK is chosen as the LEDC clock source, you may see the frequency of output PWM signal is not very accurate.
+        1. On {IDF_TARGET_NAME}, if RC_FAST_CLK is chosen as the LEDC clock source, you may see the frequency of output PWM signal is not very accurate.
 This is because no internal calibration is performed to get the exact frequency of the clock due to hardware limitation, a theoretic frequency value is used.

     .. only:: not SOC_LEDC_HAS_TIMER_SPECIFIC_MUX